jon-hanson/ScalaPT/readme.md

 The project is written entirely in Scala and builds with the supplied SBT build file.

-To run it once built, run the `scalapt.MainFrame` class, which accepts the following optional arguments:
+Once built, run the `scalapt.MainFrame` class, which accepts the following optional arguments:

 Parameter | Default | Description
 ----------|---------|---